Valparaíso: History

 The golden age of Valparaíso's commerce ended after the opening of the Panama Canal in 1914.
 Shipping shifted to the canal as captains sought to avoid the risks of the Strait of Magellan.
 The port's use and traffic declined significantly, causing a decline in the city's economy.
 The opening of the Panama Canal was one of the most critical events in the shaping of Valparaío's economy.
-Since the turn of the 21st century, shipping has increased in the last few decades with fruit exports, increasing opening of the Chilean economy to world commerce, and larger-scale, Post-Panamax ships that do not fit the Panama Canal.
+Since the turn of the 21st century, shipping has increased in the last few decades with fruit exports, opening the Chilean economy to world commerce, and larger-scale, Post-Panamax ships that do not fit the Panama Canal.

 19th century

-On March 28, 1814, the USS Essex was defeated by British frigates Phoebe and Cherub during the War of 1812, leading to the deaths of 58 US Marines.
-(Captain David Porter, a survivor of this attack, would retire to Portersville, Indiana, and request changing the name to Valparaiso, commemorating the only naval battle he ever lost.)

-By August 2, 1820, the Liberating Expedition of Peru sails from Valparaíso.
+On 28 March 1814, the USS Essex was defeated by British frigates Phoebe and Cherub during the War of 1812, leading to the deaths of 58 US Marines.
+Captain David Porter, a survivor of this attack, retired to Portersville, Indiana and requested to change the name to Valparaiso, commemorating the only naval battle he ever lost.
+By 2 August 1820, the Liberating Expedition of Peru sailed from Valparaíso.